syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 'Opens an existing presentation.
 Using(pptxDoc As IPresentation = Presentation.Open("Sample.pptx"))
 {
-    'Finds all the occurrences of a particular pattern text in the PowerPoint presentation using Regex Dim textSelections As ITextSelection() = pptxDoc.FindAll(new Regex("{[A-Za-z]+}")) For Each textSelection As ITextSelection In textSelections 'Gets the found text as a single text part
+    'Finds all the occurrences of a particular pattern text in the PowerPoint presentation using Regex.
+    Dim textSelections As ITextSelection() = pptxDoc.FindAll(new Regex("{[A-Za-z]+}"))
+    For Each textSelection As ITextSelection In textSelections 'Gets the found text as a single text part.
         Dim textPart As ITextPart = textSelection.GetAsOneTextPart()
-        'Replaces the text
+        'Replaces the text.
         textPart.Text = "Service"
     Next
-    'Saves the Presentation
+    'Saves the Presentation	.
     pptxDoc.Save("Output.pptx")
 End Using
 }